Log Roll Test

 How do you do the log roll test?

-- With the patient supine, the examiner places one hand on the thigh and the other on the ankle and gently rolls the leg back and forth, thus alternately internally and externally rotating the hip.
+- the examiner places one hand on the thigh and the other on the ankle and gently rolls the leg back and forth, thus alternately internally and externally rotating the hip,

 - During this process, the joint surfaces of the femoral head move within the acetabulum without activating neural or myotendinous structures.